A couple sharing morning coffee in their home kitchen

 A different day for dialysis

-Care that fits a life — not the other way around.
+Care that fits your life — not the other way around.

 Removing routine needle cannulation reshapes what dialysis can look like — at home, with confidence, and without the recurring barrier that keeps so many patients anchored to in-center care.